Community Investment Program

 Women in Planning and Renewables

-Biosis is a Silver Sponsor of the Dr Helen Proudfoot Women in Planning Award.
-The award recognises women’s contribution to planning outcomes, policy, and practice.
-Dr Helen Proudfoot demonstrated a tireless determination to enhance planning policy and practice through a commitment to understanding and celebrating ‘place’ and working across disciplines to develop integrated and place-based plans for Metropolitan Sydney.
-In March 2025, Esra Calim was presented with this award as a female planner who has made an outstanding contribution to planning in NSW this year.
+Biosis is proud to be a Silver Sponsor of the Dr Helen Proudfoot Women in Planning Award, which recognises women’s contributions to planning outcomes, policy, and practice.
+Dr Helen Proudfoot demonstrated a tireless determination to enhancing planning policy and practice through a commitment to understanding and celebrating ‘place’ and working across disciplines to develop integrated and place-based plans for Metropolitan Sydney.

 Victorian Planning and Environmental Law Association